 You are having shares of a company worth $5,000.
 You are thinking of selling that shares now or wait for 2 more months.
 Let’s say after 2 months shares would be worth $6,000.
 If you sell the shares now, then your opportunity cost would be 6000-5000= $1,000 which you could have got if you would have waited for 2 more months.

 Example #7 – Investing in Stocks or Higher Degree

-You have got $20,000 which you are thinking of either investing in shares of some company or you can invest this money in getting a higher degree in a good university.
-If you invest in stocks, then your opportunity cost would be higher degree and a higher salary because of the degree.
+You have got $20,000 in which you are thinking of either investing in shares of some company or you can invest this money in getting a higher degree in a good university.
+If you invest in stocks, then your opportunity cost would be higher degrees and a higher salary because of the degree.
 But if you invest in a higher degree then your opportunity cost would be profit gained from those shares.